Skip to main content

 }

-• When false, the event does not bubble.
+• When bubbles is false, the event does not bubble.

-• When true, the event crosses the shadow DOM boundary and can be listened to outside the shadow DOM.
+• When composed is true, the event crosses the shadow DOM boundary and can be listened to outside the shadow DOM.
+(If you want the event to stay within the shadow DOM of the component, set composed to false.)

-• When false, the event is confined within the shadow DOM.
+• When composed is false, the event is confined within the shadow DOM.

-• No changes are needed for the parent component if you keep bubbles: true.
+You don't need to make any changes to the parent component if you keep bubbles: true.
 It will still handle the event the same way.

-• If you set bubbles: false or composed: false, make sure to attach the event listener directly to the emitting component or adjust the shadow DOM handling as needed.
+If you set bubbles: false or composed: false, make sure you either attach the event listener directly to the emitting component or you adjust the shadow DOM handling to handle this.